General

 if (UniWebViewAuthenticationSession.IsAuthenticationSupported) {

-// OAuth 2.0 code flow is available on current device.
+// OAuth 2.0 code flow is available on the current device.

 }